-And since each church decides their own rules, there are a lot of differences, even among churches in the same order.
+And since each church decides its own rules, there are a lot of differences, even among churches in the same order.

 Mennonite vs. Amish Dress

-There are some very distinct differences in Amish and Mennonite clothing.
+There are some very distinct differences between Amish and Mennonite clothing.

 Each church is different.
 And there are so many little details that are included in their dress rules.
 You probably will not notice many of the differences unless you grew up in a plain circle.
 Then you understand how much those details matter to them and can often determine what kind of church they belong to by their appearance.

 In Conclusion About Amish and Mennonites...